evanpurkhiser/resume/readme.md

 *Note: This is still a work in progress, I know there isn't much here yet*

-## How I spend my time

-I'm a Software Developer (or Software Engineer if I want to sound impressive), I spend my time solving interesting problems by writing clean and understandable code.
-I specialize in web application development and primarily work in the

 ## Evan on the Internet

 Here's a few of the different places you can find me on the internet